kwen1510/streamlit-recycling-objection-detection/README.md

 # Acknowledgements

-This app was created with streamlit-webrtc-example by whitphx.
+This app was adapted from streamlit-webrtc-example by whitphx.
 Check out his repo for the amazing code to run the webcam on Streamlit!

+The description below is kept in its original form.

+The object detection model for recyclable materials is fine-tuned in YOLOv5.

 # streamlit-webrtc-example